Renewals

 The College Bylaws states the requirements and conditions for registration renewal.

-The College Bylaws includes the following three conditions of renewal, among other requirements, for Practising registrants:
+The College Bylaws includes the following condition of renewal, among other requirements, for Practising registrants:

 Standard First Aid and CPR-C Certifications